SFTtech/openage/doc/media/smp-files.md

 ### Full command list

 An `X` signifies that the bit can have any value.
-These bts are used for storing the length (pixel count) of the command.
+These bits are used for storing the length (pixel count) of the command.

 The commands works slightly different for each frame type.